onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 External APIs
 -------------

+.. important:: EXTERNALAPI is an unmaintained ONAP component!

 External APIs provide services to expose the capability of ONAP.

 Shared Services
 ===============

+.. important:: LOGGING is an unmaintained ONAP component!

 ONAP provides a set of operational services for all ONAP components including activity logging, reporting, common data layer, configuration, persistence, access control, secret and credential management, resiliency, and software